Find Affordable College Courses

 The colleges and universities below are the most popular for other interdisciplinary studies majors pursuing a bachelor's degree.

 Our 2023 rankings named University of Massachusetts Amherst the most popular school in the New England Region for other multi/interdisciplinary studies students working on their bachelor’s degree.
-UMass Amherst is a very large public school located in the large suburb of Amherst.
+UMass Amherst is a fairly large public school located in the large suburb of Amherst.

 Of the 286 students majoring in other interdisciplinary studies at UMass Amherst, 30% are male and 70% are female.